mattbalza/temp/tabbed-prec.md

 </div>

 ```
 Content for these tables is obviously a placeholder.
-The first tab, called "All Cases" will show all the precedents, while the second tab "My CaseS" will show only the company's one.
+The first tab, called "ALL CASES" will show all the precedents, while the second tab "MY CASES" will show only the company's one.

 ---